-The steep-sided slopes in the northern half of the site contain indigenous forest that should probably be classified and mapped as Southern Afrotemperate Forest.
+The steep-sided slopes in the northern half of the site contain indigenous forest that should probably be classified and mapped as Goukamma Mesic Dune Thicket.
 It has a closed canopy, open understorey and relatively tall structure, therefore does not qualify to be mapped as thicket.
 No detailed vegetation survey was undertaken within this area because it had already been decided that these forested areas would be excluded from any development.
-Based on observations of peripheral species, it resembles mesic forest in other coastal parts of the Garden Route.
+Based on observations of peripheral species, it resembles mesic thicket/forest in other coastal parts of the Garden Route.
+The forest is dominated by milkwoods (Sideroxylon inerme) therefore does not fit the description for Southern Afromontane Forest (dominated by yellowoods).
+The entire area mapped here as "Forest" is within CBA1 areas.

-Figure 14: Map of habitats on site.
+Figure 17: Map of habitats on site.